Femchengdu/truvani-tech-Mar05/README.md

 ## _Full Stack Developer Technical Interview_

-This application is created to fetch and display a list of product from a backend server.
+This application is created to fetch and display a list of products from a backend server.

 ## Technology Used